RZID/fe-wellness_event/README.md

 ## How to run this app ?

 1. Clone this repository
-2. Run `yarn add` or `npm i` to install modules that required to run this app
+2. Run `yarn` or `npm i` to install modules that required to run this app
 3. Clone and configure the [backend](https://github.com/RZID/be-wellness_event)
 4. Copy / rename the `.env.example` file to `.env` and match it with the configuration in your server
 5. Run the frontend server with :